-- A Great Barrier Reef - B The Alps - 2 1 31 Listen to a talk about disappearing places.
+- A Great Barrier Reef - B The Alps - 1 Shook at the photos.
+What do you know about these places?
+These places are disappearing.
+What do you think are the reasons for this? - 2 1 31 Listen to a talk about disappearing places.
 Were your ideas in exercise 1 correct?
 2 - 3 Read the Listening strategy.
 Then read the questions and answer options in exercise 4 and decide which options can be eliminated straight away.